 - We increase it by the amount of any additional Purchase Payments. - We reduce it by the percentage of any Contract Value withdrawn.
-Withdrawals include Lifetime Plus Payments or Income Focus Payments, Excess Withdrawals and any withdrawal charges; but do not include amounts we withdraw for the transfer fee, contract maintenance charge, or rider charge.
+Withdrawals include Partial Annuitizations, Lifetime Plus Payments or Income Focus Payments, Excess Withdrawals and any withdrawal charges; but do not include amounts we withdraw for the transfer fee, contract maintenance charge, or rider charge.

-On each Quarterly Anniversary before the end date (or on the next Business Day if the Quarterly Anniversary is not on a Business Day) the Quarterly Anniversary Value is equal to the greater of its current value, or the Contract Value excluding any Daily Transactions.
-On and after the end date, we no longer make this comparison and you will no longer receive lock ins of any quarterly investment gains.
+On each Quarterly Anniversary before the end date, we compare the Quarterly Anniversary Value to the Contract Value, using the values determined at the end of the prior Business Day (after the deduction of all Contract fees and expenses) and increase the Quarterly Anniversary Value to equal this Contract Value if it is greater.
+On and after the end date, we no longer make this comparison and you will no longer receive lock-ins of any quarterly investment gains.